 A.2.2.
-Claims provisions
+Claims reserves

-The following table details the claims provisions constituted, by insurance risk (net of projected recourse, including IBNR (Incurred But Not Reported), provision for claims management fees and mathematical provisions, gross of reinsurance), for the entire portfolio.
+The following table details the claims reserves constituted by insurance risk (net of salvage and subrogation reserves, including IBNR (Incurred But Not Reported), reserves for claims management fees and mathematical reserves, gross of reinsurance), for the entire portfolio.